ucb-bar/hammer/hammer/technology/asap7/README.md

 ASAP7 Technology Library
 ========================

-HAMMER's default demonstration PDK is [ASAP7](http://asap.asu.edu/asap/).
+Hammer's default demonstration PDK is [ASAP7](http://asap.asu.edu/asap/).
 There are some special setup and known issues with this open PDK.

 Setup and Environment
 ---------------------